-With a subtle (but sexy) pompadour above the forehead, this shadow fade is a true classic of the high fade.
+With a subtle (but sexy) pompadour above the forehead, this zero fade comb over cut is a true classic of the high fade haircut.
 Brush back the hair with a wide-toothed comb, incorporating a modest amount of holding gel or spray for extra hold.

 This high skin fade is the epitome of coolness, as the hair seems to move seamlessly from thick to thin with a line up perfecting the edges.
 Slick back your hair into a puffed-up pompadour with texturizing pomade and spritz with hairspray if your hair doesn’t hold a pouf well.

-The key to creating a stylish, sexy men’s cut?
-Absolutely precise lines–you know, with a line up that looks as though the sides of the hair were shaped with a ruler.
+The key to creating a stylish, sexy men’s fade haircut?
+Absolutely precise lines – you know, with a line up that looks as though the sides of the hair were shaped with a ruler.
 Make sure the hair on the top of your head isn’t cut any longer than one inch to get the closest crop you can.

-One of the most popular hairstyles for men right now, the shadow fade is all about seamless blending, rather than a harsh, drastic shift in texture.
+One of the most popular hairstyles for men right now, the blended fade, is all about seamless transition of hair lengths, rather than a harsh, drastic shift in texture.
 This can be achieved by a talented barber with a sharp razor (and controlled hand).

 Ideal for a job interview, Easter Sunday with grandma or even meeting her parents for the first time, this shaved faded cut projects confidence, class and professionalism.
 The cleaner and the tighter the overall appearance, the better.

-Just because you’re wearing your hair in a faded style, doesn’t mean you can’t rock a side part too.
+Just because you’re wearing a fade haircut, doesn’t mean you can’t rock a side part too.
 In fact, hair parted toward the side can create a unique variation to the traditional “pomp” style you see often.

 With faded hairstyles, there are too many looks to choose from.
 One of the most-seen is a forward-combed, short cut crop, with ends above the forehead flipped up.
 This adds a certain amount of edge to an otherwise clean and simple cut.

 You’ve certainly seen this cut on NBA players.
-Fades with an afro top are an incredibly hot style right now, mixing together both natural black curls with clean sides and edges.
+Curly hair fades with an afro top are an incredibly hot style right now, mixing together both natural black coils with clean sides and edges.

 When it comes to dramatic fades, the closer the top to the sky, the better.
 And while this particular style seems almost impossible to re-create, don’t fear the big heights.
 Just be sure to master hair-drying with a round brush and stock up on gels and hairsprays beforehand.